SonarSonic/DrawingBotV3/README.md

 ### About

-DrawingBotV3 is a software for converting images to stylised drawings with many applications including Pen Plotter Art, Digital Artwork, Image/Video Stylisation, NFT Creation, Embroidery and Graphic Design .
-With an intuitive User Interface DrawingBotV3, allowing both Beginners and Advanced users to create beautiful artwork without any programming knowledge.
+DrawingBotV3 is a software for converting images to stylised drawings with many applications including Pen Plotter Art, Digital Artwork, Image/Video Stylisation, NFT Creation, Embroidery and Graphic Design.
+With an intuitive User Interface allowing both Beginners and Advanced users to create beautiful artwork without any programming knowledge.
 Featuring over 50 in-built styles which are all highly customisable, the possibilities are endless!

 You can find the full documentation [here](https://drawingbotv3.readthedocs.io/en/latest/).